ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 A separate job with `issues: write`, no deployment credentials, reports the verified orchestration outcome in a GitHub issue.
 Set repository variable `SMOKE_NOTIFICATION_LOGIN` to the human login to mention; otherwise the triggering actor is used.
-Repeating notification for the same run attempt is idempotent.
+Notification-only reruns verify the original orchestration attempt carried by its job output.
+Reports are idempotent per producing orchestration attempt, not per notification attempt; a full orchestration rerun gets a new report.
 Successful validation is not a production deployment: generated results still follow their protected review, merge, and dashboard deployment process.